 1. Start by boiling a kettle of water and weighing out your pasta.
 Pop the pasta into a saucepan and season well with salt (don’t cook your pasta just yet).

 2. Chop the courgettes into three large chunks and grate the sides until you reach the soft core – the middle of the courgettes is too wet to use so only use the outer layer and discard the middle.
 Peel and finely chop the garlic and grate both of your courgettes.
-On a medium heat in a large cooking pot or frying pan, add the garlic to a couple of pumps of spray oil (or teaspoon of regular cooking oil).
+On a medium heat in a large cooking pot or frying pan, add the garlic to the oil.
 Cook the garlic for a minute before adding the courgette.
 Stir well, up the heat, add a pinch of chilli flakes and season well with salt and pepper.
 Continue to cook stirring occasionally.

 3. Add the boiled water from the kettle to the pasta and cook according to packet instructions.
 Now is a good time to roughly chop the mint leaves, black olives and crumble the feta, put to one side.

 4. Once the pasta is cooked, drain well and add straight into the courgette mixture.
 Give it a good stir until combined.
 Incorporate the black olives, fresh mint, and feta before dividing into 2 bowls.
 Top with a sprinkle of chilli flakes and a drizzle of extra virgin olive oil.
 Lovely jubbly.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.